ohpensource/terraform-aws-ohp-account-metadata/README.md

 2. Call module in your Terraform code
 3. Use outputs from the module in your locals and resources
    1. If your IDE allows it, code completion can be used for module outputs, simplifying writing the code
+   2. Outputs have a default value, mostly null - in case output module is disabled, use [coalesce](https://www.terraform.io/language/functions/coalesce) to set a manual value, e.g. coalesce(module.account_metadata.account_id, var.account_id).
+In the example, var.account_id, only needs a value set, if module output is null.
 ### Examples
 #### Output only account metadata
 Metadata is retrieved without the necessity of providing any inputs.